Quantifying the stellar ages of dynamically separated bulges and disks of CALIFA spiral galaxies: A new version of age error maps and the corresponding results

 \section{A new version of age error maps and the corresponding results}

-Here we define a new version of age error maps.
-We still bin the age map in the same way as described in $\S$~\ref{sec4.3}, but define the age error in each bin by adapting the luminosity-weighted mean error of all pixels in that bin:
+Here, we define a new version of age error maps.
+We still binned the age map in the same way as described in $\S$~\ref{sec4.3}, but define the age error in each bin by adapting the luminosity-weighted mean error of all pixels in that bin,

 In this way, the errors of the binned ages might be overestimated, especially in the outer regions of galaxies, in contrast to the errors defined in Equation~\ref{age-err}.
-We show this new version of error map together with the corresponding best-fitting models for NGC 0171 in Fig.~\ref{figB1}.
-Not that we keep the results from Model A unchanged as they are not influenced by the error map.\\
+We show this new version of the error map together with the corresponding best-fitting models for NGC 0171 in Fig.~\ref{figB1}.
+We note that we kept the results from model A unchanged as they are not influenced by the error map.\\

-Using the new age error maps, we rerun the models for all our sample galaxies with other settings unchanged, and compare the recovered ages of the cold, warm and hot components with previous results in Fig.~\ref{figB2}.
-We then replot the bottom panel of Fig.~\ref{fig10} by changing Model A to Model B with new age error maps, and present them in Fig.~\ref{figB3}.
-Under different versions of error maps, the results from Model B are statistically similar, which confirm the validity of our major conclusions.\\
+Using the new age error maps, we reran the models for all our sample galaxies with other settings unchanged and compared the recovered ages of the cold, warm, and hot components with previous results in Fig.~\ref{figB2}.
+We then replot the bottom panel of Fig.~\ref{fig10} by changing model A to model B with new age error maps, and present them in Fig.~\ref{figB3}.
+For different versions of error maps, the results from model B are statistically similar, which confirms the validity of our major conclusions.\\